neo4j/graph-data-science-client/doc/README.md

 1. Go to https://openincolab.com/
 2. Insert the Github link to the notebook and press "GENERATE"
-3. Paste the generated HTML into a new "Markdown" cell in the notebook
+3. Paste the generated HTML into a new "Markdown" cell in the notebook after the title cell
 4. Lastly, edit the raw notebook file by adding `"colab_type": "text"` to the `metadata` map of the cell containing the Colab badge

 Please refer to other notebooks for examples on the final result.